 Being home all day can have one of two effects on your nutrition.
 You will either reap the nutritional rewards of working from home, or your health will begin to suffer.

 Proper nutrition helps to increase your energy and focus and improves your overall health.
 Being in an environment where you have total control over the foods you have access to is a huge benefit of working from home.

 Although, if you’re not careful, being home all day can also lead to mindless snacking while you work or, worse, not taking the time to eat at all.
-Both of these habits are not only detrimental to your health but can also work against your goal of maintaining a healthy work-life balance.
+Both of these habits are detrimental to your health and can also work against your goal of maintaining a healthy work-life balance.

-Pursuing a healthier work-life balance should be important for everyone and is one of the best benefits of working remotely.
+Pursuing a healthier work-life balance should be a priority for everyone and is one of the best benefits of working remotely.

 Time spent in self-reflection can help you avoid overloading the work side of the work-life seesaw.
 Identifying when the office is taking over your personal time and working quickly to bring life back into balance is critical for avoiding burnout.

 With just a few basic practices, like establishing a dedicated workspace, establishing consistent morning routines, and planning lunches and snacks in advance, you can achieve daily success wherever you work!